-The method to analyse the activity of the enzyme is company specific and is capable of quantifying polygalacturonase activity as defined by its IUBMB classification.
-The enzyme activity is usually reported in PGU/mg.
-Polygalacturonase activity is determined using in-house validated methods.
+The method to analyse the activity of the enzyme is company specific and is capable of quantifying pectin esterase activity as defined by its IUBMB classification.
+The enzyme activity is usually reported in PE/g.
+Pectin esterase activity is determined using in-house validated methods.

-Polygalacturonase causes a reduction of viscosity of a pectin substrate.
 The activity is calculated based on an enzymatic activity value of a known standards sample.
+The method is based on titration of COOH-groups which are released on pectin degradation.
+Please refer to Appendix CCI for the pectin esterase method of enzyme activity.